Skip to main content

 BIOGRAPHY

-Guo Chen, Dr. (she/her), is an Associate Professor of Geography and Global Urban Studies in the College of Social Science, a core faculty member of the Asian Pacific American (APA) Studies Program, and an affiliated faculty member of the Asian Studies Center, Environmental Science and Policy Program, and GenCen (as consulting and associated faculty of GJEC) at MSU.
-She holds a Ph.D. degree in Geography from Pennsylvania State University, a Master’s degree in Human Geography & Urban and Regional Planning, and a B.S. in Economic Geography & Regional Planning from Nanjing University.
+Guo Chen, Ph.D. (she/her), is an Associate Professor in Geography and Global Urban Studies in the College of Social Science, an affiliate with the Environmental Science and Policy Program, the Asian Studies Center, and the Gender in a Global Context Center (GenCen), and a core faculty member of the Asian Pacific American Studies Program at Michigan State University.
+She holds a Ph.D. in Geography from the Pennsylvania State University, and a M.S. degree and a B.S. degree in Geography and Regional Planning from Nanjing University.
 Guo is a recipient of a number of prestigious awards in research, teaching, leadership, and service, including a prestigious Wilson Center Fellowship (2017–2018), an AAG specialty group outstanding service award (2020), and several university-wide awards and distinctions.
 She is a recipient of the College of Social Science–Integrative Studies in Social Science Teaching Excellence Award (2010) and a university Lilly Fellow for faculty leadership and teaching excellence/innovation (2022–2023).
-Her recent awards include an MSU GenCen Inspiration Award-Professional Achievement Award in 2023 (a prestigious recognition of an individual each year whose unique impactful passion, inclusive action, and influence make outstanding contributions to gender equity and social justice, positively influencing the culture of Michigan State University) and an MSU Outstanding Women of Color Award–Trailblazer Award in 2024.
-She is the inaugural Editor in Human Geography/Nature and Society for The Professional Geographer.
+Her recent awards include an MSU GenCen Inspiration Award-Professional Achievement Award in 2023 (a prestigious recognition of an individual each year whose unique impactful passion, inclusive action, and influence make outstanding contributions to gender equity and social justice, positively influencing the culture of Michigan State University) and an Outstanding Women of Color Award–Trailblazer Award from WOCC in 2024.
+Guo is the inaugural Editor of Human Geography/Nature and Society as a Co-Editor-in-Chief for The Professional Geographer, a journal of the American Association of Geographers (AAG).
+She has served as a college-elected Faculty Senator representing the College of Social Science (2023–) on Faculty Senate/University Council and a university all-faculty-elected At-Large Member on the Steering Committee (2024–) at MSU.

 RESEARCH INTERESTS

 Dr. Chen’s prior research has focused on the dynamics, spatial manifestations and spatiality, and the social and environmental complexities of rapid urban transformations and their impacts and implications for disadvantaged groups in China, Global South, and emerging countries through an integrative and critical lens.
-In particular, her work has explored four broad themes: 1) theorizing the nexus of urbanization, poverty, inequality, and social justice in emerging urban contexts from an historical and geographical perspective; 2) understanding inequality and inequities on multiple scales such as within and across cities as well as between social groups and identifying the structural/institutional bias and structures shaping inequalities and social injustice, i.e., through studies on housing differentiation, housing rights, and housing for the poor; 3) visualizing the hidden/changing landscape of urban poverty, deprivation, and exclusion of migrants and other vulnerable groups; and 4) evaluating and critiquing state and community policies that impact the poor and the marginalized.
+In particular, her work has explored these broad themes: 1) theorizing the nexus of urbanization, poverty, inequality, and social justice in emerging urban contexts from an historical and geographical perspective; 2) understanding inequality and inequities on multiple scales such as within and across cities as well as between social groups and identifying the structural/institutional bias and structures shaping inequalities and social injustice, i.e., through studies on housing differentiation and rights and housing for the poor; 3) visualizing the hidden/changing landscape of urban poverty, deprivation, and exclusion of migrants and other vulnerable groups; and 4) evaluating and critiquing state, city-region, and community governance and policies that impact the poor and the marginalized.

-Her recent work has included combining deep field knowledge with qualitative and creative methods to investigate the hidden intersectional geographies of inequity, exclusions, and social justice for rural-urban migrants and other groups based on long-term independent and collaborative research on poverty, informal recycling, waste geographies, migrants, and hidden slums in the Global South.
-She is also writing about DEI and justice in Geography and Asian and Asian American Geographies.
+Her recent work has also included combining deep field knowledge with qualitative and creative methods to investigate the hidden intersectional geographies of inequity, exclusions, and social justice for rural-urban migrants and other groups based on long-term independent and collaborative research on poverty, informal recycling, waste geographies, migrants, and hidden slums in the Global South.

 Current and previous projects: